cennznet/api.js/packages/signer-cli/README.md

 The flow is similar to the `submit` command.
 First, run the `sendOffline` command on a computer with a network connection:

-`npx cennznet-signer-cli sendOffline --account 5HNHXTw65dTNVGRdYkxFUpKcvmUYQMZHcDHmSKpuC8pvVEaN --ws wss://poc3-rpc.polkadot.io/ balances.transfer 5DkQbYAExs3M2sZgT1Ec3mKfZnAQCL4Dt9beTCknkCUn5jzo 123`
+`npx cennznet-signer-cli sendOffline --account 5HNHXTw65dTNVGRdYkxFUpKcvmUYQMZHcDHmSKpuC8pvVEaN  --ws ws://127.0.0.1:9944/ genericAsset.transfer 16000 5DAAnrj7VHTznn2AWBemMuyBwZWs6FNFjdyVXUeYum3PTXFy 9631`

 This will give you a payload to sign.
 Use the `sign` command as per instructions above.